carvel-dev/carvel/site/content/blog/terraform-carvel-provider.md

 In this blog, we will be using the provider to deploy this [sample guestbook application](https://github.com/vmware-tanzu/terraform-provider-carvel/tree/develop/examples/guestbook) on a Kubernetes cluster.

-Do make a copy of the folder in your working directory if you wanna follow along!
+Do make a copy of the folder in your working directory if you want to follow along!

 ## Setting things up
 The [Carvel provider](https://registry.terraform.io/providers/vmware-tanzu/carvel/latest) is published on the Terraform registry.